SIGN UP TO OUR NEWS!

 Day 1: Bastia to Calvi

-An early start sees you heading around Cap Corse on a unique and stunning coast road with spectacular views.
-You arrive at the picturesque harbour town of St Florent for a well earned lunch at around the 100km mark, before climbing up to the rocky plateau of the ‘Desert des Agriates’.
+An early start sees you cycling around Cap Corse on a unique and stunning coast road with spectacular views.
+You arrive at the picturesque harbour town of St Florent for a well-earned lunch at around the 100km mark, before climbing up to the rocky plateau of the ‘Desert des Agriates’.

 A fabulous descent sees you back on the coast road and heading south to l’Ile Rousse.
-From here, you head inland again on a beautiful backroad into the hills – the reward for your efforts is a great view of the mountains and coast, and your destination Calvi way below.
+From here, you head inland again on a beautiful backroad into the hills – the reward for your efforts is a great view of the mountains, coast, and your destination Calvi way below you.
 Calvi is one of the top tourist destinations on the island and if you have the energy for a dip in the sea or a stroll around the marina you will see why!

 191km with 2370m ascent [ride profile]